 As part of our recruitment process, we undertake checks to ensure that all employees are eligible to work within the country of employment and all employees have a written form of contract.
 In addition, we operate a confidential whistleblowing policy to allow employees and those with a work based relationship to raise any concerns.

+Signed:

-Signed: Position: Director
+Position: Director of Governance and Legal

-Date: 28th September 2023
+Date: 24th September 24